yahyazaceria/AutoFileSorter/README.md

    Make sure you have [Python 3.x](https://www.python.org/downloads/) installed.

 2. **Download the Script**
-   Download or copy the `filesort.py` script to your computer.
+   Fork or clone the `AutoFileSorter` repository to your computer.

 3. **Edit Paths**
    Open `filesort.py` and set the variables at the top to match your system: